-- (1) Based on a Schedule 13D/A filed with the SEC on January 13, 2023 by JWTS, Inc. ("JWTS"), Peter J. Jacullo III, and the Katherine D. Jacullo Children's 1993 Irrevocable Trust (the "Jacullo Trust") and a Form 4 filed by Mr. Jacullo with the SEC on June 16, 2022.
+- Based on a Schedule 13D/A filed with the SEC on January 4, 2022 by JWTS, Inc. ("JWTS"), Peter J. Jacullo III, and the Katherine D. Jacullo Children's 1993 Irrevocable Trust (the "Jacullo Trust") and a Form 4 filed by Mr. Jacullo with the SEC on December 16, 2021.
 JWTS directly holds 3,191,180 shares of common stock and has sole voting and dispositive power with respect to such shares.
 Mr. Jacullo is the President and sole member of the board of directors of JWTS, holds sole voting and dispositive power over the securities held by JWTS, and may be deemed to beneficially own the securities held by JWTS.
-The Jacullo Trust directly holds 4,706,489 shares of common stock and has sole voting and dispositive power over the securities held by the Jacullo Trust, and may be deemed to beneficially own the securities held by the Jacullo Trust, and may be deemed to beneficially own the securities held by the Jacullo Trust, and may be deemed to beneficially own the securities held by the Jacullo Trust, and may be deemed to beneficially own the securities held by the Jacullo Trust, and may be deemed to beneficially own the securities held by the Jacullo Trust, and may be deemed to beneficially own the securities held by the Jacullo Trust.
+The Jacullo Trust directly holds 4,706,489 shares of common stock and has sole voting and dispositive power with respect to such shares.
+Mr. Jacullo is a co-trustee of the Jacullo Trust, holds shared voting and dispositive power over the securities held by the Jacullo Trust, and may be deemed to beneficially own the securities held by the Jacullo Trust.
 Mr. Jacullo disclaims beneficial ownership of the shares of common stock held by the Jacullo Trust, except to the extent of his pecuniary interest therein.
-Mr. Jacullo directly holds 494,899 shares of common stock over which he has sole voting and dispositive power, including 21,689 shares of unvested restricted common stock. - (2) Based on a Schedule 13D/A filed with the SEC on January 13, 2023 by Peter H. Kamin and a Form 4 filed by Mr. Kamin with the SEC on June 16, 2022.
-Includes (i) 1,695,320 shares of common stock held by the Peter H. Kamin Revocable Trust dated February 2003, of which Peter H. Kamin is the trustee; (ii) 1,033,733 shares of common stock held by the Peter H. Kamin Childrens Trust dated March 1997, of which Mr. Kamin is the trustee; (iii) 117,453 shares of common stock held by the Peter H. Kamin Family Foundation, of which Mr. Kamin is the trustee; (iv) 328,711 shares of common stock held by the Peter H. Kamin GST Trust, of which Mr. Kamin is the trustee; (v) 333,495 shares of common stock held by 3K Limited Partnership, of which Mr. Kamin is the general partner; and (vi) 3,409,384 shares of common stock directly held by Mr. Kamin, including 41,209 shares of unvested restricted common stock.
-Mr. Kamin has sole voting and dispositive power over all such shares. - (3) Based on a Schedule 13G filed with the SEC on January 10, 2023 by Fund 1 Investments, LLC, as of December 31, 2022, Fund 1 Investments, LLC held shared voting and dispositive power over 3,387,190 shares of common stock.
-The shares are held for the benefit of private investment vehicles for which Pleasant Lake Partners LLC serves as investment adviser.
-Fund 1 Investments, LLC serves as managing member of Pleasant Lake Partners LLC.
-Jonathan Lennon serves as managing member of Fund 1 Investments, LLC.
-Each of Fund 1 Investments, LLC, Pleasant Lake Partners LLC and Mr. Lennon disclaims beneficial ownership of the shares except to the extent of its or his pecuniary interest therein.
-The business address of Fund 1 Investments, LLC is 100 Carr 115 Unit 1900, Rincon, Puerto Rico 00677.
+Mr. Jacullo directly holds 473,210 shares of common stock over which he has sole voting and dispositive power, including 14,477 shares of unvested restricted common stock. - Based on a Schedule 13D/A filed with the SEC on January 14, 2020 by Peter H. Kamin and a Form 4 filed by Mr. Kamin with the SEC on July 21, 2021.
+Includes (i) 1,694,608 shares of common stock held by the Peter H. Kamin Revocable Trust dated February 2003, of which Peter H. Kamin is the trustee; (ii) 1,033,562 shares of common stock held by the Peter H. Kamin Childrens Trust dated March 1997, of which Mr. Kamin is the trustee; (iii) 97,453 shares of common stock held by the Peter H. Kamin Family Foundation, of which Mr. Kamin is the trustee; (iv) 328,711 shares of common stock held by the Peter H. Kamin GST Trust, of which Mr. Kamin is the trustee; (v) 333,307 shares of common stock held by 3K Limited Partnership, of which Mr. Kamin is the general partner; and (vi) 3,385,161 shares of common stock directly held by Mr. Kamin, including 23,918 shares of unvested restricted common stock.
+Mr. Kamin has sole voting and dispositive power over all such shares. - Based on a Schedule 13D filed with the SEC on February 3, 2021 by Cannell Capital LLC and J. Carlo Cannell.
+Cannell Capital LLC acts as the investment adviser to Tonga Partners, L.P., Tristan Partners, L.P. and Tristan Offshore Fund, Ltd. (the "Funds") and as investment advisor to various separately-managed accounts (collectively with the Funds, the "Investment Vehicles").
+Mr. Cannell is the sole managing member of Cannell Capital LLC and investment adviser to the Investment Vehicles.
+As such, Cannell Capital LLC and Mr. Cannell may be deemed to beneficially own the 3,147,164 shares of common stock held directly by the Investment Vehicles and have sole voting and dispositive power over such shares.
+The business address of the reporting persons is 245 Meriwether Circle, Alta, Wyoming 83414. - (4) Based on a Schedule 13G filed with the SEC on January 28, 2020 by Savitr Capital LLC ("Savitr"), Savitr holds shared voting and dispositive power over 2,770,535 shares of common stock.
+The business address of Savitr is 600 Montgomery Street, 47th Floor, San Francisco, California 94111.